 42on supports most Ceph versions, from Debian Ubuntu to CentOS RHEL and SUSE.
 When you run Ceph with one of the major vendors, it is a good thing to follow their advised version support.
 But what when you work with the open source community version?
 What version should you be running then?

-Ceph is a distributed storage infrastructure consisting of a system of separate components that have one main job to fulfil, and that job is to ensure the delivery of consistent storage.
+Ceph is a distributed storage infrastructure consisting of a system of separate components that have one main job to fulfill, and that job is to ensure the delivery of consistent storage.
 In order to do that, Ceph needs to know everything that happens within the system.
 In turn, for the system to know what happens in it, you should make sure that all the exact same versions are applied.
-The reason for this is because all versions have their own language (major upgrades) and even their own dialect (minor updates).
+The reason for this is that all versions have their own language (major upgrades) and even their own dialect (minor updates).
 So, when you use the same version within the entire infrastructure, the system can communicate with each other (protocol).
 Working with different versions of Ceph is possible but not recommended; the more the versions differ the less recommended it is.
-In the Netherlands we can perfectly talk to our Belgian, German, English and French neighbours, but the further seperated the more our language differs, the more difficult it gets; my Chinese and Japanese still lack, that is why I use ‘version English’ in my blogs.
+In the Netherlands, we can perfectly talk to our Belgian, German, English, and French neighbors, but the further separated the more our language differs, the more difficult it gets; my Chinese and Japanese still lack, which is why I use ‘version English’ in my blogs.

 Because Ceph consists of separate components it is important to have the same versions running within a cluster.

 Apart from the above-described protocol, in newer versions major and minor issues are solved, performance is improved, and features are added, providing an even more consistent storage infrastructure.
 Also, it is unsupported to have major different versions like 14.2.22 and 15.2.14 mixed up.
 In terms of minor releases, the differences are minimal, but it is a good practice to get them right as quickly and as much as possible.

 One could argue that there are two reasons why there can exist different Ceph versions within one cluster:

 - The cluster is in the middle of an update.